-Taking clear and concise board meeting minutes is crucial for compliance purposes and also for your board members’ future reference.
-After all, board meeting minutes don’t just summarize meetings – they also provide attendees with an understanding of actions to be taken as a result.
+Taking clear and concise meeting notes is crucial for compliance purposes and also for your board members’ future reference.
+After all, board meeting minutes don’t just summarize meetings – they are a written record that also provide attendees with an understanding of actions to be taken as a result.

 But if you’re new to your role as minutes taker or you want to improve the effectiveness of your meeting minutes, it can be hard to know where to begin.
-Read on for our 10 simple steps on how to take minutes at a board meeting.
+Learn how to produce clear, concise and valuable meeting minutes with our complete guide that includes:

 Before beginning, you should have a clear understanding of the expectations of your role as meeting minute taker.
 Review Robert’s Rules of Order and your board’s specific policies, then clarify anything that you’re unsure about with your board chair or manager.

 Preparing a template in advance can help you to stay organized while taking minutes during a board meeting.
 It can make meeting notes much easier and will help you save time by knowing what sections and information will need to be completed.
 Using a consistent format also allows a stand-in to follow the same effective template for familiar minutes every meeting.

 To prepare your template, obtain the board meeting agenda, if possible.
 Then, start to build out the following sections with the information you have: